olowojude/Glasp-user-guide/glasp-user-guide.md

 1. Click on the Glasp icon on the top right side of the browser.<br/>
    ![](images/click-glasp-icon.png)
-2. Click on “Login/Sign up and continue using your Google Account
+2. Click on **"Login/Sign up"** and continue using your Google Account
    ![](images/click-sign-up.png)
    ![](images/click-continue-with-google.png)